 Story: Queen of the South (2002)

 Life gave Teresa Mendoza lemons and she made lemonade… with a vengeance.
 Teresa, better known by her alias, “the queen of the south”, took her lemons and squeezed out lemonade using an ingredient mixture of good fortune and even better fortitude.
 As a result, she transformed from a mild mannered girlfriend of a Sinaloa drug cartel pilot (Güero Dávila) into a mysterious, enterprising femme fatale who would become her majesty of the Mediterranean.

 Güero’s antics, one high flying stunt too many, sowed the tart lemon seeds that Teresa soon reaped.
 She found herself in trouble with the cartel in general and Don Epifanio Vargas in particular.
-The don, who rose out of poverty by lifting himself up by his bullet straps, was the kind of man other men admire due to his success and displaying the traits embodied by a man’s man.
+The don, who rose out of poverty by lifting himself up by his bullet straps, was the kind of man other men admire due to his success.
 Whereas he was a man’s man, Teresa did him one better: for she was a man’s women.
 She was both soldier and siren wrapped in a deceptively seductive package.
 Teresa was that invincible combination of admirable and desirable

 Lemon Lows and Lemonade Highs